 Pursuant to their powers under the Housing Associations Act 1985, the Housing Act 1996 and the Housing (Wales) Measure 2011, the Welsh Ministers have the power to set standards of performance in relation to Welsh registered social landlords' (Welsh RSLs) rents.
 They currently publish Welsh RSLs' target rent bands including annual statements in relation to increases to those rents.
-A revised rent policy was published in 2015 which now applies to sheltered as well as general needs stock (although not extra care or supported housing).
+A revised rent policy was published in 2015 which applies to sheltered as well as general needs stock (although not extra care or supported housing) and under this policy annual rent increases are calculated by uplifting rents each year by the increase in CPI (the relevant CPI figure taken from the September prior to the rent increase) plus 1.5 per cent.
+The exception to this general rent increase rule is where CPI falls outside a range of between 0 per cent. and 4 per cent. (in which case the Minister for Housing and Regeneration makes a decision on the level of rent increases to be applied in that year only).
+The Welsh government is currently consulting on the future of rent strategy in Wales and it is not possible to predict whether any future rent reductions may also be applied to Wales.
+If future rent reductions are applied to Wales, this would have an impact on a Welsh Authorised Borrower's income levels and may have an adverse effect on its ability to meet its payment obligations under its Authorised Loan.